 For example, GeneratePress has a very active support forum, and as you will see, the support being provided is top notch.

-As we all know, page speed is crucial.
-Not just from Google’s perspective, but more so from a user experience perspective.
+As we all know, page speed and Core Web Vitals are important.
+Not just from Google’s perspective but also from a user experience perspective.

-While there may be tons of things that can impact page speed, the theme you’re using can be a huge burden.
+While there may be tons of things that can impact page speed, the theme you’re using can be a considerable burden.

 Go ahead and find sites that use the theme you want to buy and run them through a few different page speed tools.
 You can also use the theme’s demo site and do a speed test on that.

-This can give you some very insightful clues around how much the theme is impacting page speed.
+This can give you some very insightful clues about how the theme impacts page speed and Core Web Vitals.

 4. Clean Look and Feel

-Everyone has a different opinion on this, but personally I want affiliate sites to look clean and simple.
-The less clutter and the less distraction, the more chance your readers will click those affiliate links.
+Everyone has a different opinion on this, but I want affiliate sites to look clean and simple.
+The less clutter and distraction, the more chance your readers will click those affiliate links.